seandearnaley/seandearnaley.com/content/pages/about.md

 slug: about_me
 draft: false
 ---
-My name is SeanDearnaley, I’m a software engineer, a music producer and a technology enthusiast.
+My name is Sean Dearnaley, I’m a software engineer, a music producer and a technology enthusiast.

 I’ve been developing applications since I was a teenager.
 I started a popular music website when I was 14 and I’ve been producing music under the artist name Human Being since 1998.